daniellmb/ab.js/README.md

 - **AB.test** *(`Array` variants, `Number` frequency)*

   - summary:
-    - Returns a cryptographically random test variant or null based on how frequently you wan to run the a/b tests.
+    - Returns a cryptographically random test variant or null based on how frequently you want to run the a/b tests.
 Important! the test frequency must be a float between zero and one.
 To keep the function as light as possible there is no idiot-proofing, if you pass in bad data I'm not fixing it for you :-)

   - example:
     - Run an A/B test on the values red, green and refactor.
 The variable "ab" will always be either red or green or refactor, but never null because the frequency is set to 1 (always run the test).